Too Low to be paddled

 Paddlers are advised to exercise caution

-Weather on the river today will be sunny, with a high near 65. northwest wind 5 to 10 mph becoming northeast 13 to 18 mph in the morning. winds could gust as high as 28 mph.
+Weather on the river today will be a 30 percent chance of showers and thunderstorms after 11am. mostly cloudy, then gradually becoming sunny, with a high near 73. light west wind becoming northwest 5 to 10 mph in the morning.

 Temps are expected to range between